 Watch this Khan Academy video explaining the Tragedy of the Commons.

 The moral solution to the tragedy of the commons is for people to understand that natural resources are a common good, a good necessary for the well-being of all life on Earth.
-The moral principle of the common good calls each of us--whether we are business owners, workers, or simply consumers--to ensure that all living beings on Earth receive--in a sustainable manner--the natural resources they need for survival.
+The moral principle of the common good calls each of us to truly care that all living beings on Earth receive, sustainably, the natural resources needed for survival.

 To think about natural resources in this way, it is helpful to look at land, forests, water, and animals through the lens of the universal destination of earthly goods.
 In principle, private property ownership of natural resources is not immoral.
 In fact, private ownership can be an excellent motivator for a person or group to take good care for the natural resources they own.
 A moral problem often emerges, however, when people view private property ownership as an absolute right.
 This can give property owners the idea that it is morally justifiable to refuse making basic goods on their property available to people who are suffering desperate need.